-Over the next three years we will invest in updating our websites, introducing a tenants' portal, making better use of mobile technology and apps, re-configuring SDM (our main housing and property software), developing a performance dashboard, and reducing our over-reliance on paper copies and forms.
+Over the term of this business plan we will be making better use of mobile technology and apps, reconfiguring SDM (our main housing and property software), developing a performance dashboard, and reducing our over-reliance on paper copies and forms.

-Alongside this, we will also review, rationalize and improve our office accommodation in an effort to improve customer and employee experience, make more efficient use of the space available and encourage effective cross-team working.
+Alongside this, we will also review, rationalise and improve our office accommodation in an effort to improve customer and employee experience, make more efficient use of the space available and encourage effective cross-team working.